FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 ## Long Search Duration

-The proliferation of software DUTs, with frequent software updates and a

-number of different frame processing modes and configurations, has increased both the number of performance tests required to verify the DUT update and the frequency of running those tests.
+The proliferation of software DUTs, with frequent software updates and a number of different frame processing modes and configurations, has increased both the number of performance tests required to verify the DUT update and the frequency of running those tests.
 This makes the overall test execution time even more important than before.

-{::comment}

-    MB21: Is this really new?

-    VP: Not sure, ask Maciek

-    MK: Changed "emergence" to "proliferation".
-And yes, the proliferation and their importance is new.
-    MK: Edited.

-{:/comment}

 The throughput definition per [RFC2544] restricts the potential for time-efficiency improvements.